Dear Parents, Faculty and Staff,

 It is an understatement to say that the derailment of our original opening plans have caused concern and disappointment.
 Now is our chance to get back up, so to speak, and to show that we can safely reopen to in-person learning.

 The Schenectady County Department of Health has recently provided two documents which will likely be of interest to all parents, faculty and staff.
 One item is a flowchart which shows what protocols are to be followed when a student or staff member is either symptomatic or COVID positive.
 This also helps to more specifically answer the parent question of “What happens when my child is sent home from school by the nurse with COVID-19 symptoms?”
-This document can be found here: “Protocol for Symptomatic or Positive COVID-19 Student or Staff.”

 The other document is a Question and Answer document which defines several COVID related terms and also answers many questions related to reporting COVID cases, contact tracing, communication to parents and staff, and the range of potential actions taken in response to a confirmed case of COVID-19.
 The Question and Answer document may be found here.